taras-mrtn/hostname-copier-firefox/Readme.md

 ## Usage

 1. Navigate to any webpage
+2. Either:
-2. Click the Hostname Copier icon in your browser toolbar
+   - Click the Hostname Copier icon in your browser toolbar, or
+   - Use the keyboard shortcut Alt+Shift+H
 3. The hostname will be automatically copied to your clipboard
 4. Look for the success message confirmation